 How Apple Used Focus To Become An Incredible Company

-Long ago, in the mid 90s, Apple wasn’t doing so well.
-They were experiencing a flurry of unsuccessful product launches and close to bankruptcy.
+Long ago, in the mid-90s, Apple wasn’t doing so well.
+They were experiencing a flurry of unsuccessful product launches and were close to bankruptcy.

 The problem?
 Their products were incredibly confusing, overpriced, and too niche.